alancitusgs/client-github/README.md

 You may also see any lint errors in the console.

-You need to create an .env file and put REACT_APP_API_URL=https://alangit.herokuapp.com
+You need to create an .env file and put REACT_APP_API_URL=https://alangit.herokuapp.com You will place it in the root of your project.

 ### `npm test`